-This beam was made using the Gemini laser at the Rutherford Appleton Laboratory in the United Kingdom along with a special setup.
-The intense laser pulse was passed through a chamber filled with helium, thereby creating a beam of electrons.
-A set target was kept which upon being hit by the electrons create the electron-positron beams, both components being equal in number as antimatter partners.
+This beam was made using the Gemini laser at the Rutherford Appleton Laboratory in the United Kingdom, along with a special setup.
+The intense laser pulse was passed through a helium chamber, creating a beam of electrons.
+A set target was kept, which created the electron-positron beams upon being hit by the electrons, both components being equal in number as antimatter partners.

-Researcher Gianluca Sarri from Queens University, Belfast, has explained that their observation for the first time, showed some important phenomena that play a crucial role in the generation of gamma-ray bursts and “the self-generation of magnetic fields that lasted a long time.”
+Researcher Gianluca Sarri from Queens University, Belfast, has explained that their first observation showed some important phenomena that play a crucial role in the generation of gamma-ray bursts and “the self-generation of magnetic fields that lasted a long time.”
 Some long-standing theoretical predictions have been able to be confirmed regarding the “strength and distribution of these fields.”
-Thus, this also proves that the experiment which aims to understand gamma-ray bursts better are proceeding on the right path.
+Thus, this also proves that the experiment that aims to understand gamma-ray bursts better are proceeding on the right path.

 Although this concept is not new for the team, they have been able to measure the long-lasting magnetic fields and the EPB’s behavior this time by passing it through a background plasma, which consists of electrons and atoms, or ions, and not positron, as published in Physical Review Letters.

-These miniature experiments simplify and elucidate on how gamma-ray bursts form in actual astrophysical systems such as black holes, which is pretty similar to the outcome results in the lab.
-However, obvious limitations to this endeavor are the simple fact that a small room cannot emulate a mammoth system like a black hole, although it can help in grasping the workings of the same better.
+These miniature experiments simplify and elucidate how gamma-ray bursts form in actual astrophysical systems such as black holes, which is pretty similar to the outcome results in the lab.
+However, obvious limitations to this endeavor are the simple fact that a small room cannot emulate a mammoth system like a black hole, although it can help grasp the workings better.
 It clarifies whether a signal spotted in space comes from a stellar or an alien source.
 Sarri elaborates: “Our study helps towards understanding black hole and pulsar emissions, so that, whenever we detect anything similar, we know that it is not coming from an alien civilization.”